If you are on the lookout for a new or replacement wood door for the home, one of the first considerations is the type of door to choose from.

 Installation – though not as heavy as solid timber, these doors are not lightweight, and installation may not be a one-person undertaking.

-Choosing between solid timber, solid core and hollow core will depend on several factors.
-If you fit a large number of replacement doors, they need not all be the same type.
+Choosing between solid timber, solid core, and hollow core will depend on several factors.
+If you fit a large number of replacement doors, they do not need to all be the same type.
 Different door types can be suitable for different locations.
 You would never, for example, choose a hollow core for your external front door where security, weatherproofing and insulation are at a premium.
 Likewise, a solid timber door may not be the best choice for a storeroom, study or pantry.
-For the bedroom, soundproofing and thermal insulation might be paramount, whereas style and maintenance would probably be high on the list for prominent and well-used living rooms and kitchens.
+For the bedroom, soundproofing and thermal insulation are paramount, whereas style and maintenance are high on the list for prominent and well-used living rooms and kitchens.

 Replacement front doors